Sunday, 30 November 2025

 Itinerary:

 Very packed and rushed.
 Daylight ended at 5++ pm.
 We did not have enough time to rest.
-From day 1, we arrived at our hotel after 8++pm.
-On day 4 we were suppose to reach the hotel before dark, we even decided not to have dinner at the restaurant so that we can go back early and rest.
+On day one we arrived at our hotel close to 11 pm!
+Subsequent days were no better around 10+/+ pm.
+On day four we were suppose to reach the hotel before dark, we even decided not to have dinner at the restaurant so that we can go back early and rest.
 Unfortunately we still ended up arriving late due to the traffic jam.

 Airlines: